turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Because we're going to need to work against both a proxy and a real object, that's going to get messy, so we're introducing this ugly thing first.

-Next, we'll make sure we can edit a rating.
-If all of the products have ratings and none of them are editable, drop the database and re-run the migrations and the seed script:
+### Editing Ratings

+Next, let's try to edit a rating.

+Most likely all the existing ratings in the system are older than 15 minutes, so they're uneditable.
+If you want to re-seed the DB:

 {% terminal %}
 $ bundle exec rake db:drop db:migrate db:seed
 {% endterminal %}

+#### Finding a Rating

 In the `RatingRepository` return a `ProxyRating` object from the `find_unique`
 method: